Daimon5/News-Recommendation-MIND/README.md

     ```

 2. **Install the necessary dependencies:**
-    - If you are using Google Colab, you need to install PyTorch Lightning.
+    - If you are using Google Colab, you need to install PyTorch Lightning and download the dataset from drive.
 Add the following code block at the beginning of your notebook:
     ```python
     !pip install pytorch-lightning
+    !python download_data.py
     ```